 In addition to the shift from consumers to organizations, the 2018 Phishing Trends & Intelligence Report examines the rise in mobile attacks, tactics, and exploitation of apps.
 We explain why it is happening and how threat actors are taking advantage of the growing medium.

 The data sources from this year’s report has grown significantly over the years, which allows us to provide a stronger argument for the changes impacting the phishing threat landscape.
 To put things into perspective, the data from this year’s report is based on:

 - An analysis of more than 1.3 million confirmed malicious phishing sites in 2017 that resided on nearly 300,000 unique domains

 - Investigations and mitigations of more than 12,000 phishing attacks every month, identifying the underlying infrastructure used in these attacks and shutting them down

 - Leading financial institutions, social media sites, healthcare companies, retailers, insurance companies, and technology companies that use our services to fight back against phishing threats

 In addition to the newly released report we plan to discuss the primary findings across two separate webinars.
 The first will focus on the shift from consumers to the enterprise, and the second will dig into the changes affecting the financial industry.
-Set for April 26, 2018, our Director of Threat Intelligence, Crane Hassold, will discuss why the enterprise has become the primary target.
-Register for the webinar here.
+Our Director of Threat Intelligence, Crane Hassold, discusses why the enterprise has become the primary target.
+Register for this OnDemand webinar here.